Balding Beards is reader-supported. When you buy through external links, we may earn an affiliate commission. Learn more.

-Being thicker, beard balm is often effective when your beard become fairly thick (when hair follicles are 1.5 inches long or longer).
+Being thicker, beard balm is often effective when your beard becomes fairly thick (when hair follicles are 1.5 inches long or longer).
 The longer your facial hair – and the denser it is – the more you’ll need a product that can keep stray hairs from going wild.

-But, an important note, beard balm isn’t just for men with longer beards.
+But, an important note: beard balm isn’t just for men with longer beards.
 Far from it.

 In short, beard balm offers many of the same benefits of beard oil while providing the kind of hold needed in a thicker beard.
 The butter provides extra moisture while making it easier to spread to spread the balm throughout your beard.

 The beeswax also helps hold moisture in, which will relieve dryness, itchiness, and beardruff.